Characterization of Low Light Performance of a CMOS sensor for Ultraviolet Astronomical Applications: Performance

 We infer that detector self-heating is responsible for some gain drift as readout cadence influences the level of the video signal.
 Sensor current consumption peaks at $\sim70\,\mathrm{mA}$ during readout, dissipating hundreds of milliwatts.
 This highlights the need for a more thermally conductive package to minimize the change in detector temperature due to self heating.
 The package in use is far from optimal in this regard so significant performance improvement is probably possible.
 It is also clearly beneficial to adopt clocking schemes which maintain the readout cadence even when idle to minimize temperature drift.

 An initial transient in the signal is seen in Figure~\ref{Fig:TransientLevel} after turning on the detector and continuously reading it at a constant cadence.
 This transient appears only where there is illumination: not in dark areas under a mask.
 This demonstrates that the CDS processing indeed corrects for offset drift of the RAW video levels but cannot prevent the gain change.
-We explore this temperature dependence in more detail in \S \ref{sec:GainTempCo}, finding that the video level settles to 1$\elec$ after approximately 30\,min.
+We explore this dependence of gain on temperature in more detail in \S \ref{sec:GainTempCo}, finding that the video level settles to 1$\elec$ after approximately 30\,min.

 In order to mitigate gain changes due to self-heating during the linearity experiment, the detector was read out at a very low duty cycle (at least 5 min per frame), so that the effect of self-heating was negligible.